 Ease of Use

 You can look forward to a seamless fund transfer experience irrespective of whether you choose TransferWise or Azimo.
 If you require foreign language access, you should choose between the two websites accordingly.
+Both companies provide services for individuals and businesses.

 - You can pay via debit cards, credit cards, and bank transfers.
 In Germany and Austria, you can pay via Sofort Überweisung.
 In the Netherlands, you can use iDEAL.
 If you live in Italy or Spain, you can pay via Trustly.